The Lurking Fear

 All of a Sudden You Disappeared

 Shelby Lynne (elder sister to Allison Moorer) is a country singer who moved towards the mainstream pop market on her seventh album, 2001's Love, Shelby.
 It's about as bad as you'd expect, the one dissenter being the late-nite lounge jazz of Tarpoleon Napoleon which, while hardly classic (or even that good), at least provides some relief from the schlock that fills the rest of the record, including her closing version of John Lennon's Mother.
-The sleeve's sexist nonsense, too.

 The ubiquitous Patrick Warren plays Chamberlin, with strings and flutes on Wall In Your Heart, strings on I Can't Wait and string swells on All Of A Sudden You Disappeared, with real strings on a couple of other tracks.
 This isn't as bad as many I've heard, which explains its relatively high two star rating, but I wouldn't take that as any kind of recommendation.
 Passable Chamby use.